 For enrollment in graduate courses, students must meet the appropriate department requirements, including prerequisite courses or consent of instructor.
 A maximum of 12 graduate credits, earned at the University of Guam prior to the student's admittance into a graduate program, may be applied toward fulfilling the master's degree requirements.
-These 12 graduate credits shall not include any prerequisites for a student's admittance into a graduate program.
+These 12 graduate credits shall not include any prerequisites for a student's admittance into a graduate program, a UOG graduate program, credits completed beyond the 12 graduate credits noted above will not be applied to a degree from UOG.)
 Students must meet all the requirements established for admission to a degree program, and have an approved Form A-99 (available at the Graduate Studies Office) submitted to the Graduate Office.